-- jointly about the Chair and Vice Chair of the Trustees or

-- the entire board of Trustees or

-- the majority of the board of Trustees

-Stage 2 will be considered by two of the Members or if they so choose an independent investigator.
-At the conclusion of their investigation, the Members will provide a formal written response.
+- jointly about the Chair and Vice Chair of the Trustees or - · the entire board of Trustees or - the majority of the board of Trustees - Stage 2 will be considered by two of the Members and a panel member that is independent of the management and running of the trust.
+At the conclusion of their investigation, the panel will: provide a formal written response to the complainant and where relevant, the person/persons complained about. - Make a copy of the report available for inspection by the members.